SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 The function must be declared with both `((naked))` and `((used))` attributes!
 The latter is required or the optimizer will just eliminate it.
 The former is needed to prevent it from generating a return instruction at the end.
 This causes a crash when it tries to return and there's nothing on the call stack to return to.

 ## Recommended override candidates
-These are the functions which are there with the intent that users will have good reason to override them.
-Except as described for `init_reset_flags`, these should only be used when you can't just do whatever you need to do in setup() for some reason/
+These are the functions which are there with the intent that users may have good reason to override them.

 ### init_reset_flags
 This is used only when not building for an optiboot board (if you are building for optiboot, this same functionality is performed by the bootloader, as it's needed to ensure that the bootloader won't try to run on a chip in an unknown state.
 The bootloader prime directive is that no code, no matter how awful, should be able to break the bootloader and prevent the upload of corrected code. )